 g) It really doesn’t serve any purpose to provide figures for each of the R metrics from 1mm to 40mm.
 It would be best if we have the mean and the extreme (> 95 percentile) and the number of days with precipitation.
 This will make the figures more accessible to a reader and easier to understand.

 Thanks for pointing out this.
-In order to achieve both meaningful and comprehensive analyses, a variety of relevant indices ha been explored at the beginning as mentioned in the Methodology section.
+In order to achieve both meaningful and comprehensive analyses, a variety of relevant indices has been explored at the beginning as mentioned in the Methodology section.
 Those indices include the ones as defined by ETCCDI and other commonly used metrics covering different percentiles.
 From our standpoint, interpreting precipitation events with different intensities is more straightforward, relevant for societal impacts (Alexander et al., 2006), and informative to water resources management and climate adaptation studies.
 After all, flooding typically occurs when there is an intense precipitation episode over a short time frame.
 As part of the initial analyses, the percentiles do convey the signal of potentially shifted precipitation distribution, but did not add significant information to the indices we defined in the paper.
 The changes of the extreme in the scope of percentiles are also loosely imbedded in the frequency distributions of precipitation shown in Figure 9.

 However, we agree that showing the percentile like 95th will assist the readers to get the sense of how the most extreme precipitation events are changing.
 As the mean and the number of days with precipitation have already included Figure 2 and Figure 6.
 Here, for a complimentary illustration, the 95th percentile (P95) based on all days over each simulation period is added in Figure 10 followed by the precipitation frequency distributions.